marc-soler/openaq-data-pipeline/README.md

 ### Workflow
 1. **Cloud Infrastructure Deployment**: The project commences by orchestrating the requisite infrastructure setup via Terraform's Infrastructure as Code (IaC) solution.
 This ensures a streamlined and reproducible deployment process, facilitating version control, scalability and manageability.

 2. **Data Extraction and Loading to GCS**: This phase involves acquiring the data from the Open Air Quality API, followed by necessary processing.
-The data is then converted from JSON to Parquet, a format that optimizes storage efficiency, and enablies seamless ingestion into Google Cloud Storage (GCS).
+The data is then converted from JSON to Parquet, a format that optimizes storage efficiency, and enables seamless ingestion into Google Cloud Storage (GCS).

 3. **Data Ingestion into BigQuery**: Subsequently, the data housed within GCS is ingested into BigQuery, a data warehousing solution.
-This allows the data to be queried and analised.
-Furthermore, data is organised in tables optimised for fast and optimal retrieval.
+This allows the data to be queried and analysed.
+Furthermore, data is organized in tables optimized for fast and optimal retrieval.

-4. **Data Modeling with DBT**: Leveraging DBT (Data Build Tool), comprehensive data transformation and modeling was made.
+4. **Data Modelling with DBT**: Leveraging DBT (Data Build Tool), comprehensive data transformation and modelling was made.
 This involves tasks such as data cleansing, removing sparse entries, and applying business logic to refine the dataset for analysis.

 5. **Data Visualization with Metabase**: Finally, the transformed data in BigQuery is visualized using Metabase.
 This platform seamlessly integrates with BigQuery, allowing stakeholders to derive actionable insights through intuitive data exploration and reporting capabilities.

-This flow can be better visualised with a diagram:
+This flow can be better visualized with a diagram:

 ![Workflow diagram](./images/workflow_diagram.png)